r00t0v3rr1d3/merlin/UserGuide.md

 * `maxretry`
 * `padding`

+## Agent Command Line Options (For something quick if you don't want to use gandalf_generate.py)
+* -v           s:= Enable verbose output
+* -version     := Print the agent version and exit
+* -debug       := Enable debug output
+* -url         := Full URL for agent to connect to
+* -psk"        := Pre-Shared Key used to encrypt initial communications
+* -proto       := Protocol for the agent to connect with [https (HTTP/1.1), http (HTTP/1.1 Clear-Text), h2 (HTTP/2), h2c (HTTP/2 Clear-Text), http3 (QUIC or HTTP/3.0)]
+* -proxy       := Hardcoded proxy to use for http/1.1 traffic only that will override host configuration
+* -host"       := HTTP Host header
+* -ja3         := JA3 signature string (not the MD5 hash).
+Overrides -proto flag
+* -waittimemin := Minimum time for agent to sleep
+* -waittimemax := Maximum time for agent to sleep
+* -killdate    := The date, as a Unix EPOCH timestamp, that the agent will quit running
+* -maxretry    := The maximum amount of failed checkins before the agent will quit running
+* -padding     := The maximum amount of data that will be randomly selected and appended to every message
+* -useragent   := The HTTP User-Agent header string that the Agent will use while sending traffic")

 ## Changes from stock Merlin
 * Baby-proofed the server - Ctrl-C and DEL key won't exit the server without a confirmation prompt
 * JWT verification tweaked to allow for clock skew between agent and server